SomMeri/less4j/README-next.md

 ````

 ### Error Handling
 The method may throw `Less4jException`.
 The exception is checked and can return list of all found compilation errors.
 In addition, some syntactically incorrect inputs may still lead to some output or produce a list of warnings.
 This output is most likely invalid and the list of warnings incomplete.
-Since they can occasionally help with debugging, the exception provides access to them.
+The exception provides access to them anyway, because they can occasionally help with debugging.

 * `List<Problem> getErrors` - list of all found compilation errors.
 * `CompilationResult getPartialResult()` -  css and list of warnings produced despite compilation errors.
 There is no guarantee on what exactly will be returned.
 Use with caution.